yoyoFC/surfs_up/README.md

 - The small difference between the number of samples (count) to calculate the statistical results for both months shows that the comparison will provide an accurate analysis and estimation.

 - The average shows a higher result for June than for December.
-It seems as if there is a high chance to increase the ice-cream selling margin during June because of the good conditions.
+There is a high chance to increase the ice-cream selling margin during June because of the good conditions.

 - The maximum temperatures are very similar for both months.
 Despite of the lower average in December, Hawaii will have some days with a high temperature very close to the maximum in June.